zzy13950761022/uav-llm-integration/README.md

 **Conan Dewitt (22877792) [GitHub](https://github.com/conanpodewitt)**

 This project integrates unmanned autonomous vehicles (UAVs) with large language model (LLM) capabilities, enhancing operator-machine interaction through intelligent decision-making and real-time data analysis.
-The repository contains a ROS2 project that can be run in either pure simulation mode, or live demonstration mode - onboard a Pioneer 3AT, providing a robust framework for UAV control and experimentation.
+The repository contains a ROS 2 project that can be run in either pure simulation mode or live demonstration mode on a Pioneer 3AT, providing a robust framework for UAV control and experimentation.

 ## Installation